What is health anxiety?

 Cognitive behavioural therapy (CBT)

 CBT is an effective treatment for any form of anxiety, including health anxiety.
 Your therapist may help you explore the reasons why you first developed health anxiety.
-For example, if it began when a friend or family member suddenly became ill.
+For example, a friend or family member suddenly becoming ill unexpectedly can be a trigger for it.

-Learn more about how CBT works in our animation.
+Learn more about how it works in our animation.

 CBT technique for unhelpful thoughts (animation)